Shrimpa7331/av2-scenario-search/README.md

 ## Assumptions and Limitations

 - Roundabout detection uses a graph-cycle + circularity heuristic and may produce false positives on complex intersections.
 Use the flag system in the UI to mark and correct these.
-- Stop sign counts are estimated (not directly available in AV2 map data).
+- Stop sign counts are estimated
 - The tool is designed for local use with a downloaded copy of the dataset, it does not stream data from the internet.
 - Tested on Windows with Python 3.11.